podium-lib/podium-lib.github.io/docs/api/document.md

 ## Request Properties

 A document template will need properties which are request bound.
-This can be any type of property, but the value of the `<title>` element is one example.
+This can be any type of property, but the value of the `<title>` element is one such example.

 It is possible to pass on properties to the document template by using the `.view` property on [`HttpIncoming`](incoming.md).

 <!--DOCUSAURUS_CODE_TABS-->
 <!--HTTP-->

 ```js
 const server = http.createServer(async (req, res) => {
     const incoming = new HttpIncoming(req, res);